SEE Film Festival

 announced their winners:

-• Best feature film : TALL TALES (HUN)
+• Best feature film : GUARDIANS OF THE FORMULA (SRB)

 The awards of the American jury, consisting of: